-The current draft City of Pasco Draft Comprehensive Plan (2020b18) goals and policies are intended to plan for future population growth within the UGA while maintain the environment.
+The current draft City of Pasco Draft Comprehensive Plan (2020b) goals and policies are intended to plan for future population growth within the UGA while maintain the environment.
 The following goals and policies should be considered for future development under the three alternatives:

-• CF-8-B Policy: Ensure all potential environmental impacts are considered for each essential public facility including the cumulative impacts of multiple facilities.
+- CF-8-B Policy: Ensure all potential environmental impacts are considered for each essential public facility including the cumulative impacts of multiple facilities. - ED-2 Goal: Assure appropriate location and design of commercial industrial facilities.